Dacshayan/Instrument_app/README.md

 Project by:

-- Shayan
+- JEYANESHAN Dacshayan
-- [Other team member names if any]
+- KANDAVEL Kavinan

 For the 2024–2025 HMI Final Project.